 Would you like to learn how to cook a turkey?
 Do you usually feel intimidated when you see big slabs of raw meat such as pot roast in the supermarket and additionally feel that way when you see large whole raw chickens and whole raw turkeys often weighing over 12 pounds?
-Go ahead and pick one up and take it home.
-The task of cooking it is not as daunting as you might think.
+Go ahead and pick a whole raw turkey up and take it home.
+The task of cooking a whole turkey is not as daunting as you might think.

 This hub will discuss a step by step method to cook a turkey.
-The recipe is not too challenging and the results are very tasty.
+This recipe for how to cook a whole turkey is not too challenging and the results are very tasty.

 For moist and delicious turkey, you will even be using butter.
 Please read on to learn more.:

 Many people cook turkeys several times a year, especially to serve a large family.
 A whole turkey on a large platter makes a nice center piece for a family gathering where several different types of food are served on the table.

 I first wrote this hub on HubPages a while back.
 Now, as I edit it I can tell you a couple of anecdotes.
 First, while listening to talk radio this past November, in the days nearing Thanksgiving, a woman from the how to cook a turkey hotline was being interviewed.
 If I recall correctly, I believe she was working for the poultry company Perdue.
 Both she and the dj chatted comically as if there is some hilarity in the need for such a job position.
 Nevertheless, all joking aside, there is merit in her work as people who find cooking a turkey daunting or are cooking a turkey for the first time can call her for assistance to cook such a large bird safely.
 She spoke on many of the response she gives to typical questions that are posed such as questions about the thawing process and avoiding the bacterial contamination that can occur from handling raw meat.